-We're growing a robust development and clinical program
+We're growing a robust development and clinical program.

 We have been working on several targets to prevent viral infections.
 We are now looking at expanding the breath of our vaccines portfolio to eventually go beyond viral diseases.
 Medicago's platform can be used for both vaccine manufacturing as well as for the production of monoclonal antibodies.

-|Name||Research||Preclinical||Phase 1||Phase 2||Phase 3|
+|Name||Preclinical||Phase 1||Phase 2||Phase 3||Registration|

-What is Seasonal Influenza?
+What is seasonal influenza?

 Each year, seasonal influenza infection represents a substantial burden of disease, as well as direct and indirect economic burdens worldwide.
 The severity of influenza morbidity and mortality rates can vary depending on the influenza strain that dominates each season.
 Some individuals are at an increased risk for influenza infection, including young children, persons with chronic comorbid conditions, and individuals over the age of 65 years.